Alodia: Soba

 Church "E", on a natural mount, was 16.4 × 10.6 m in size (and like all red brick structures in Soba heavily robbed).
 Its layout was unusual, such as its L-shaped narthex.
 The roof was supported by wooden beams resting on stone pedestals.
 The internal walls used to be covered by painted whitewashed mud; the external walls were rendered in white lime mortar.
 The "Mound C" church, perhaps the oldest of the churches of Soba, was around 13.5 m in length.
 It was the only Alodian church known to have incorporated stone columns.
 Very little remains of it and its walls, probably made of red bricks, have completely disappeared.
 Five capitals have been noted, belonging to a style that appeared in Nubia at the turn of the 8th century.

+Others

 The church of Musawwarat es-Sufra, called "Temple III A", was initially a pagan temple but was converted into a church, probably soon after the royal conversion in 580.
 It was rectangular and slightly skewed, being 8.6–8.8 × 7.4–7.6 m in size.
 It was divided into one large and three small rooms.
 The roof, of an indeterminate shape, was supported by wooden beams.
 Despite originally being a Kushite temple it still bears similarities to purpose-built churches, for example having an entrance on both the north and south sides.

-The southernmost known Nubian church was in Saqadi, a red brick building inserted into a pre-existing building of unknown nature.
+The church in Saqadi is the southernmost known Nubian church.
+It is a red brick building inserted into a pre-existing building of unknown nature.
 It had a nave, where two L-shaped walls projected, and at least two aisles with rectangular brick piers between, as well as a range of possibly three rooms across the western end, which was a typically Nubian arrangement.

-Nubian church architecture was greatly influenced by that of Egypt, Syria and Armenia.
-The constellation of the "Mound B" complex might reflect Byzantine influences.
-The relations between the church architecture of Makuria and Alodia remain uncertain.
-What seems clear is that Alodian churches lacked eastern entrances and tribunes, features characteristic for churches in northern Nubia.
-Furthermore, Alodian churches used more wood.
-Similarities with medieval Ethiopian church architecture are harder to find, only a few details matching.